nunotapxD/42-libft/README.md

 This is the code for the libft library, a collection of custom-written C functions that are commonly used in many projects.
 The library includes functions for string manipulation, memory allocation, and linked list management, among others.

-The code is divided into three parts: Part 1, Part 2, and Bonus.
+The code is divided into three parts: Part 1, Part 2.

 ## Instructions
 To compile the code, run `make` in the terminal.
 This will create a library called `libft.a`.